Visiting Students / Auditors

 3. ONCE WE HAVE YOUR DOCUMENTS WE WILL SEND YOU A QUICK QUESTIONNAIRE AND/OR AN INTERVIEW REQUEST.

-Each block (course) taken at Quest for credit costs $4,062 for the Fall 2016 and Spring 2017 terms.
+Each block (course) taken at Quest for credit costs $4250 for the 2017-2018 academic year and $4375 for the 2018-19 academic year.
 Please note that Visiting Students are not eligible to apply for scholarships or financial aid from Quest.

 Visiting students are required to live on campus and pay for a meal plan during the block they are enrolled in, unless they are already living in the local area.
 Students can view room and board costs on our Cost of Attendance page.